chadgeary/cloudblock/README.md

-# Reference
+# Overview
+End-to-end DNS encryption with DNS-based ad-blocking, built in the cloud automatically using Terraform with Ansible.
+Available for AWS or GCP or as a standalone installation.

-End-to-end DNS encryption with DNS-based ad-blocking.
-Combines wireguard (DNS VPN), pihole (adblock), and cloudflared (DNS over HTTPS).
-Created for AWS, GCP, or standalone using Terraform, Ansible, and Docker.
+Combines wireguard (DNS VPN), pihole (adblock), and cloudflared (DNS over HTTPS) docker containers, as visualized:

 ![Diagram](diagram.png)